nickytonline/www.nickyt.co/src/pages/about.md

 ## Who Is This Guy?

-My name is Nick Taylor.
-I am a Lead Software Engineer with a focus on the front-end at Forem, the software that powers [DEV](https://dev.to).
+I am a Lead Software Engineer with a focus on the front-end at [Forem](https://forem.com), the software that powers sites like [dev.to](https://dev.to) and the [CodeNewbie community](https://community.codenewbie.org).

 I am a <em>big</em> fan of TypeScript, JavaScript, (P)React and Node.
 Once upon a time, I was into C#/ASP.NET.
 Aside from programming, I enjoy contributing to open source, hitting the gym, snowboarding, and a long long time ago, rugby.